simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

     - KVs are stored as TLVs (similar to a linked list structure) within a slot.
     - The algorithm will have N slots e.g. 4 slots.
     - Slots are of 2 types:
         - Snapshot Slot.
 This slot contains a complete record of all the KVs in a TLV array.
-The TLVs used to represent the KVs are called use a TLV format that includes both the key name and value data in the TLV payload.
+The TLV format includes both the key name and value data in the data payload.
         - Delta Slot.
 This slot contains TLVs that have been modified since the creation of the last snapshot.
-Modified KVs are recorded using the full TLV format for the specifically modified KVs.
+Modified KVs are recorded using the full TLV format.
 KVs that have not been modified are not represented in the delta slot.

-Slots have the following characteristics:

-- Slot boundaries are aligned to sector boundaries.
-- Slots have meta-data.
-There is a header at the start of the slot and a tail with CRC/HMAC at the end of the slot (the header and tail are not show in the above figure).
-- Slots can be of different sizes.
-It's advantageous for snapshot slots to be larger than delta slots (e.g. snapshot slot = 256kB, delta slots = 16kB) because:
-    - The scheme can accommodate devices with mixed block sizes more easily e.g. STM devices with 4x16kB, 3x64kB, 1x128kB, 1x256kB. as small sectors can be used for the deltas, and the large sectors can be used to store the entirety of the snapshot data.
-    - it's desirable that the snapshot slots use the large sectors so the total amount of stored data can be large e.g. 256kB.
-- Slots can be made up of multiple smaller sectors.
-    - For example, on the K64F which has a 2kB sector size, a 256kB snapshot slot may be composed of 128x2kB sectors.
-    - The slot may be composed of a set of non-contiguous storage address ranges rather than a one continuous address range.
-This permits errored sectors to be taken out of service.
-- Slots can be made up of 1 large sector.
-For example, the STM 42x (todo find data), has a 128kB sector which may be used for a snapshot slot.
-- Slot sectors are erased at the start of use of the slot.
-- After the erase operation at the start of use, a delta slot will have multiple transactional writes successfully appended to a delta slot.
-This means that for every 1 erase operation, there can be many write operations extending the overall life of the sector beyond 1 erase per write.

 ```